 "These contain harmful bacteria and therefore need to be cooked after marinating.
-They also contaminate the marinade if you make it in bulk, wishing to use some later as dipping sauce."
+They also contaminate the marinade, if you've made it in bulk, wishing to use some later - as dipping sauce."

-“Many Asian and Oceania sauces use coconut milk, a creamy liquid, to bind together and smooth out individually strong or spicy flavors like mint, garlic and red pepper.
-I like to use yoghurt instead, and in a marinade, not sauce."
+“Many Asian and Oceania sauces use coconut milk, a creamy liquid, to bind together and smooth out individually strong or spicy flavors like mint, garlic and red pepper."

-"Yoghurt tenderizes meat beautifully, especially if it has time to work its magic - 30 minutes for cut-up pieces, 60 minutes or more for large pieces such as chicken breasts."
+"Yoghurt tenderizes meat beautifully, especially if it has time to work its magic - 30 minutes for cut-up pieces, 60 minutes or more for larger pieces such as chicken breasts."

-"You can roast it with fresh herbs like garlic, onions and orange, or barbecue with a hint of acid from the lemon and earthy freshness from the rosemary."
+"You can roast it with fresh herbs like garlic, onions and orange, or barbecue with a hint of acid from the lemon or earthy freshness from the rosemary."

 "If you are a bit low on budget, try the salt marinade - it makes the chicken skin crispy and the flesh wonderfully sweet.”

-“I have heard Japanese marinate in a combination of miso, beer, soy sauce, sugar and sesame oil before barbecuing.
-Jamaicans on the other hand, have been reported to use Jerk seasonings and Jerk rubs on beef, pork, chicken and fish."
+“I've heard that Japanese marinate in a combination of miso, beer, soy sauce, sugar and sesame oil before barbecuing.
+Jamaicans on the other hand, reportedly use Jerk seasonings and Jerk rubs on beef, pork, chicken and fish."